mirosieber/MTS4X/README.md

 - Allow sensor to stabilize after power-on (typically 1-2 seconds)
 - Increase averaging to reduce noise

-## License

-This library is released under the MIT License.
-See LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Author

-Miro Sieber